 Finally, I'm going to address the question everyone has been thinking while reading this!
 Why do hierarchical models solve the problem of multiple testing?

-Let’s consider two extremes: In one extreme, we model each website having the same true sign-up rate.
-This means pA = pB = … = pE, and thus completely pooling all of the sign-up data from each website together to estimate a “mean” sign-up rate across all five websites.
-In the other extreme, we model the sign-up rate for each website completely separate from one another and thus focus solely on individual sign-up rates.
-The Hierarchical models is a compromise between these two extremes, called partial pooling.
+Let's consider two extremes: In one extreme, we model each website having the same true sign-up rate.
+This means pA = pB = ... = pE, and thus completely pooling all of the sign-up data from each website together to estimate a "mean" sign-up rate across all five websites.
+On the other extreme, we model the sign-up rate for each website completely separate from one another and thus focus solely on individual sign-up rates.
+The Hierarchical models are a compromise between these two extremes, called partial pooling.

 In the Hierarchical model, we recognize that since all five websites are modeling the same phenomenon, we ignore some information that holds across all five websites when we model each website in isolation.
-By incorporating a main effect happening across all five websites while preserving individual effects, we reduce the statistical uncertainty in our models, and thus reducing the issue of multiple comparison.
+By incorporating a main effect happening across all five websites while preserving individual effects, we reduce the statistical uncertainty in our models, and thus reducing the issue of multiple comparisons.
 A more detailed explanation of partial pooling and why Hierarchical models reduce the issue of multiple comparisons can be found in this paper (Section 3.2, pages 7-9).

 One important thing to note is that partial pooling is not unique to Bayesian statistics.
 For example in machine learning, Multi-Task Learning deals with training classifiers to learn a group of related problems using a common representation across all the problems.
 When we apply a group shrinkage penalty (this mitigates the influence of the common representation on each classifier's decision), we see the partial pooling effect because each classifier's output incorporates the mitigated common representation along with individual representations for each problem.